5 Essential Tips For Walking The Camino in Autumn

 Tip 2: Plan for the weather

-For the rain jacket, ensure it has a hood; ideally, try to get a foldable one that you can attach to the outside of your backpack while walking.
+The best thing to do is to plan for all eventualities.
+Bring a rain jacket, extra socks, jumpers, lighter layers, and short sleeves.
+For the rain jacket, ensure it has a hood; ideally, try to get a foldable one to attach to the outside of your backpack while walking.
 This will give you easy access if a shower of rain suddenly appears.

 hike, map, orientation-1312226.jpg